kgisl/pythonFDP/Unit II.md

 We can also use any kind of expression as an argument for **print_twice:**

-The argument is evaluated before the function is called, so in the examples the expressions “john” \*2 is only evaluated once.
+The argument is evaluated before the function is called, so in the examples the expressions "john" \*2 is only evaluated once.

 Another important point to note here is that parameter that we use in a function only exists inside the function.
 In the above example, the parameter **name**